- 01245 26 56 11

 Careers Education Information Advice and Guidance

-The Chelmsford College Careers Programme represents the commitment of the Careers Advice Zone Team, in collaboration with it's teaching and support staff and Learning Coaches, to provide quality information, advice and careers guidance services to anyone accessing the College to enable them to make informed career choices so they can progress and be able to fully participate in education, training and employment.
-This service is offered in line with the following government guidelines:
+The Chelmsford College Careers Programme represents the commitment of the Careers Advice Zone Team, in collaboration with it's teaching and support staff, to provide quality information, advice and careers guidance services to anyone considering or enrolled at the College.

 Our services include: